josdoaitran/Maven-Everything/README.md

 Maven is also able to build any number of projects into desired output such as jar, war, metadata.

+## Maven Local Repository

+We will have this flow for manage repositories with maven

 ## Maven command